-- leaflets, Material Safety Data Sheets, etc. The meaning of information contained in product label (such as precautionary statements about human health harards, signal word, proper chemical handling including mixing and applying, application rate and - how it can be achieved, PHI, REI., PPE) and other precautions of the chemical.

-Routes by which pesticides can enter the body; signs and symptoms of overexposure, emergency first aid - for pesticide overexposure and how to obtain emergency medical care

-Routine and emergency decontamination procedures including spill clean up and the need to thoroughly shower with soap and warm water after exposure. - Appropriate use and sanitation of required personal protective equipment. - Safety requirements and procedures for handling, transporting, storing and disposing of pesticides (stored in locked area, transported separate from produce,) - Environmental concerns such as drift, runoff, wildlife hazards.
-Warnings about taking pesticides or pesticide containers home. - Waming about a king percuber on percuber containers none.
-Proper disposal of left-over chemicals and chemical containers.
-Spray out remaining mixture and rinse sprayer with water; never store left-over mixture for later use.
+- leaflets, Material Safety Data Sheets, etc. The meaning of information contained in product label (such as precautionary statements about human health hazards, signal word, proper chemical handling including mixing and applying, application rate and - how it can be achieved, PHI, REI., PPE) and other precautions of the chemical. • Routes by which pesticides can enter the body; signs and symptoms of overexposure, emergency first aid - for pesticide overexposure and how to obtain emergency medical care Routine and emergency decontamination procedures including spill clean up and the need to thoroughly shower with soap and warm water after exposure. - Appropriate use and sanitation of required personal protective equipment.
+Safety requirements and procedures for handling, transporting, storing and disposing of pesticides (stored - Safety requirements and procedures for manoing, transporting, storing and disposing of pesticides (stori in locked area, transported separate from produce,) Environmental concerns such as drift, runoff, wildlife hazards. - Warnings about taking pesticides or pesticide containers home. - Proper disposal of left-over chemicals and chemical containers.
+Spray out remaining mixture and rinse sprayer with water, never store left-over mixture for later use.
 Never re-use containers.
 Triple rinse, empty, remove lid and puncture container-dispose of containers at approved hazardous material disposal site.